 - Informational reports that are complete and comprehensive are made in managerial accounting, whereas Audited organizational Financials in Summarized Form are generated in financial accounting.

-- Statutory auditors have neither disclosed nor examined the data in case of managerial accounting.
+- Statutory auditors have neither disclosed nor examined the data in the case of managerial accounting.
 Publication and inspection by statutory auditors are needed in Financial Accounting.